History of coal mining: Early history

 Ruins of the hypocaust under the floor of the Roman villa La Olmeda.
 The part under the exedra is covered.

 Early coal extraction was small-scale, the coal lying either on the surface, or very close to it.
 Typical methods for extraction included drift mining and bell pits.
 As well as drift mines, small scale shaft mining was used.
 This took the form of a bell pit, the extraction working outward from a central shaft, or a technique called room and pillar in which 'rooms' of coal were extracted with pillars left to support the roofs.
-Both of these techniques however left considerable amount of usable coal behind.
+Both of these techniques however left a considerable amount of usable coal behind.

 The oldest intentional use of black coal was documented in Ostrava, Petřkovice, in a settlement from the older Stone Age on the top of Landek Hill.
-According to radiocarbon dating, the site falls within the period 25,000–23,000 years BC.
+According to radiocarbon dating, the site falls within the period 25,000–23,000 years BCE.

+Additionally, the 2019 Les Canalettes rockshelter Middle Paleolithic excavation high on the French Cusse du Larzac plateau had evidence of brown (lignite) coal use by Neanderthals as a speculated supplement to extend wood use approximately 70,000 years ago.
+The coal source came from 10 to 15 km (6 to 10 miles) away and was found most abundant in the layered hearths at times when warm-loving tree species grew locally.
+Adding 500 g (1.1 lbs) of lignite will dramatically extend a fire's embers life.

 Archeological evidence in China indicates surface mining of coal and household usage after approximately 3490 BC.

 The earliest reference to the use of coal in metalworking is found in the geological treatise On stones (Lap.
 16) by the Greek scientist Theophrastus (c.
 371–287 BC):

 Among the materials that are dug because they are useful, those known as coals are made of earth, and, once set on fire, they burn like charcoal.
 They are found in Liguria... and in Elis as one approaches Olympia by the mountain road; and they are used by those who work in metals.

 The earliest known use of coal in the Americas was by the Aztecs who used coal for fuel and jet (a type of lignite) for ornaments.